 Practicing rolls on a tin whistle

 The same technique applies if you are into playing a low whistle or an Irish flute.
 The best advice is always to use a metronome, as the notes separated with a cut and a tap that are creating a roll should be evenly spaced as you would do when tonguing it.
 Also, as with other ornaments, make sure to practice at a slower tempo.
 It is slightly harder that way, but once you get the rolls into place, you will easily nail the fast tempo later.
-And while playing slowly, remember that cuts and taps should be performed very fast themselves.
-You don’t want to hear the audible musical notes, but the snappy ornaments.
+And while playing slowly, remember that cuts and taps should be performed very fast.
+You don’t want to hear the audible musical notes but the snappy ornaments.

 As a beginner, do an exercise for long rolls as you’ll probably feel more confident to play a plain note first and then do the ornaments.
 Once you learn the long roll, you will figure out that you already learned the short roll too.
 Start with a scale from note E (as regular rolls cannot be achieved on a D note).

-A good example of tin whistle rolls
+Another good example of tin whistle rolls

 Again, arguably one of the greatest whistle players, Brian Finnegan.
 A fantastic set of reels, showcasing some pretty well-done rolls.Subscribe